peculiarnewbie/peculiarnewbie/packages/www/src/content/experience/stairway-games.md

 startDate: "2024"
 ---

-Developed many tooling and processes to help developers with their workflow.
-From game telemetry, to unreal http client plugin, to a screenshot automation tool for level designers, I do it all.
+Developed many tooling and processes to help devs with their workflow.
+From game telemetry, to in-game screenshot automation tool, to a custom dashboard for Perforce x Teamcity x Jira data.
+I do it all.